 eSmart Tax has a pretty comprehensive set of resources for its customers, including a FAQ that covers technical and process-related issues.
 However, the help database isn’t searchable by topic keyword – if you don’t see your question listed, you need to contact support directly.

 Anyone who completes a return with eSmart Tax is eligible for free audit assistance from a trained Liberty Tax Service professional.
 This includes help interpreting any notices you receive from the IRS and advice for preparing for your audit.
 If you take advantage of free audit assistance, you’re given a direct phone number and email address to communicate with your assigned professional more quickly.

 Enhanced Audit Assistance

-If you’re concerned you might need more hands-on help during the event of an audit, sign up for eSmart Tax’s Enhanced Audit Assistance package for an upfront, one-time fee of $14.95.
+If you’re concerned you might need more hands-on help during the event of an audit, sign up for eSmart Tax’s Enhanced Audit Assistance package for a modest upfront fee.
 Once you file, it’s too late to add Enhanced Audit Assistance on.

 1. Federal Filing Packages Offer Good Value